brooklynrail/brooklynrail-platform/content/people/sarah-c-odenkirk.md

 last_name: Odenkirk
 pronouns: she/her
-short_bio: Partner and co-head of Art, Law and Emerging Technology at Cowan, DeBaets, Abrahams & Sheppard, LLC, **Sarah C. Odenkirk** is based in the firm’s Beverly Hills office where she spearheads the firm’s art law practice and advises clients on matters pertaining to intellectual property, business transactions, navigating the art market, public policy, and strategic planning.
+short_bio: Partner and co-head of Art, Law and Emerging Technology at Cowan, DeBaets, Abrahams & Sheppard, LLC **Sarah C. Odenkirk** is based in the firm’s Beverly Hills office where she spearheads the firm’s art law practice and advises clients on matters pertaining to intellectual property, business transactions, navigating the art market, public policy, and strategic planning.
 From 2013-2017 Sarah was the Associate Director of the Art Business and Arts Management Masters Degree Programs at Claremont Graduate University,